kubernetes-sigs/kustomize/docs/glossary.md

 ## overlay

-An _overlay_ is a kustomization that modifies (and thus depends on) another kustomization.
+An _overlay_ is a kustomization that depends on another kustomization.

-The [kustomization] in an overlay refers to (via file path, URI or other method) some other kustomization, known as its [base].
+The [kustomizations] an overlay refers to (via file path, URI or other method) are called [bases].

-An overlay is unusable without its base.
+An overlay is unusable without its bases.

 An overlay may act as a base to another overlay.